simongreene02/TileGame/README.md

 - [TAR executable](https://docs.google.com/uc?id=1pNcErfYGLQ-cgsitLnLyn7KvzemaSwuZ&export=download)
 - [ZIP executable](https://docs.google.com/uc?id=1CGXmqsu3aXeHxtu1B59-hNaCi_jVQoKa&export=download)

+In addition, there is a single file installer script that automatically downloads, unpacks, and runs the archive files, which can be found [here](https://github.com/simongreene02/TileGame/raw/master/script/installer_script.bash).

 The project source files can also be downloaded through ordinary means using GitHub.

+## Prerequisites

+While the downloadable archive files are meant to be standalone, and only require the ability to run JAR files, the source code requires an IDE running Gradle version XX.XX or higher.

 ## Execution